 As one of our nation's founding documents, the Constitution, as well as the Declaration of Independence and the Bill of Rights greatly influenced me at an early age to pursue archives and public history as a career.
-I thought it was only fitting to choose the Posterity Project as the name for this blog.
+So, I thought it fitting to choose The Posterity Project as the name for this blog.

 In the Delcaration of Independence, Thomas Jefferson called for a "decent respect to the opinions of mankind," so I don't plan to engage in any divisive, partisan commentary on my blog.
 The Posterity Project is a place where archives, history and the importance of public records are celebrated, from a "Volunteer's" point of view.